crowdtainer/dapp-contracts/UserStories.md

      * @param _targetMaximum Amount in ERC20 units after which no further participation is possible.
      * @param _unitPricePerType Array with price of each item, in ERC2O units.
 Zero indicates end of product list.
      * @param _referralRate Percentage used for incentivising participation.
 Half the amount goes to the referee, and the other half to the referrer.
-     * @param _referralMinimumValue The minimum purchase value required to be eligible to participate in referral rewards.
+     * @param _referralEligibilityValue The minimum purchase value required to be eligible to participate in referral rewards.
      * @param _token Address of the ERC20 token used for payment.
 ```